The province of the Tyrol announced its warmest September on record and October 2023 has started in the same fashion.

 Read more about the Stubai glacier skiing

-The Pitztal glacier currently has 30cm of snow with three lifts and two red runs in operation.
+The Pitztal glacier currently has 10cm of snow with two lifts and two runs in operation.

 Read more about the Pitztal glacier ski area